ramonsoarezcavalcante/ramonsoarezcavalcante/README.md

 <p> 💻 I’m a Full-stack developer with a bachelor's degree in information systems.</p>

-  🔭 _I am always eager to take on complex technical challenges that will help me grow my skills and knowledge._
+  🔭 _I am passionate about solving complex technical problems.
+I believe that these challenges are essential for developing new skills and knowledge, and I am always eager to take them on._
 <hr>
 <div style="display: inline_block"><br>
   <img align="center" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">